wso2/docs-is/en/docs/guides/identity-lifecycles/recaptcha-username-recovery.md

-# Configure reCAPTCHA for account recovery
+# Configure reCAPTCHA for username recovery

 The user account recovery feature implemented in the WSO2 Identity Server (WSO2 IS) helps to recover the username of the account if the user has forgotten it.
 This recovery process is also secured with captcha verification.

 By configuring reCAPTCHA, you can mitigate or block brute force attacks.

 !!! info
-    For more information on setting up account recovery, see [Configure Account Recovery]({{base_path}}/guides/identity-lifecycles/recover-username).
+    For more information on setting up username recovery, see [Configure Username Recovery]({{base_path}}/guides/identity-lifecycles/recover-username).

     For more information on brute force attacks, see [Mitigating Brute Force Attacks]({{base_path}}/deploy/mitigate-attacks/mitigate-brute-force-attacks).